…

 History has shown that urban renewal projects have had mixed effects on low-income communities.
 At times, they have provided much needed investment to marginalized areas, and at others, they have leveled the homes of families and destroyed important physical and cultural infrastructures.

-LURN is reclaiming “urban renewal.”
+LURN is redefining “urban renewal.”
 LURN believes that the renewal, revitalization, and revival of low-income communities must be done responsibly, must be led by the community, and must leverage existing resources.
 By activating our multi-disciplinary coalition to bring in new ideas and innovative solutions to revitalize communities, LURN intends to do just that.

 …